Note: This blog entry, originally posted in 2011, was updated most recently on December 1, 2023.

 To carry a loaded pistol in this manner cannot be conceived of as aiding or enhancing the social policy underlying law enforcement.
 To the contrary, once [the defendant] struck out on the public way, there was a new peril, that presented by [the defendant] to the community at large, resulting from the presence of a fully loaded, loosely concealed pistol on the grounds of the Capitol.
 Our firearms statutes cannot be construed to excuse this sort of behavior.
 (Citations and internal quotation marks omitted.)

-Finally, in Carey v.
+In Carey v.
 United States, 377 A.2d 40 (1977), the court ruled against a defendant who had recovered a firearm from an aborted burglary of his apartment.
 Significant to the court’s holding in this case was the fact that the defendant discussed the possibility with his friends of keeping the weapon and then “retained it for more than twelve hours, and then carried it, still loaded, on the street.”

 So what about our guy who found the firearm by the jungle gym at the playground and who was heading down to the police station to turn it over when he was arrested?
 Considering that his possession was momentary and his intentions were pure, he probably could satisfy the Hines standard.
-His problem would be in getting a judge or jury to believe him.
+His problem might be in getting a judge or jury to believe him.